bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 If planning to leave the unit at a particular site for an extended period of time, it is recommended that the user ensure that the device is properly secured and **ON** prior to leaving the site.

 ## Recovery Procedure
-1. After recovering the unit, turn the main switch counter-clockwise until the EC EZO LEDs turn off (usually ½ to 1 rotation).
+1. After recovering the unit, turn the main switch counter-clockwise for 1 full rotation.
 Do not turn it any further or you may risk introducing water to the internals.
 2. Spray the unit down with fresh water if possible.
 3. If biofouling has accrued on the device, carefully remove the tape used to protect the case.
 If tape was not used to prevent biofouling, carefully use a soft bristle brush or plastic paint scraper to remove any fouling on the case.